RFID in Supply Chain

 Access to real-time data allows you to make quick decisions about a shipment crossing the Atlantic from your office in Boston.

 Consider this case study of a shipment for the Department of Homeland Security traveling from Atlanta to Los Angeles and, ultimately, to Hawaii.
 The shipment contained RFID tags.
-Every 15 minutes, the RFID tags transmitted information on location, temperature, and humidity of the shipment.
+Every 15 minutes, the RFID tags transmitted information on the location, temperature, and humidity of the shipment.
 When the package started the next leg of the journey to Hawaii, satellite technology performed this function.
 For last-mile delivery in Hawaii, the system switched to the island’s cellular network.

 The Potential to Support Blockchain Efforts in the Supply Chain

 While RFID improves the capture of information within supply chains, another technology may soon complement it: blockchain.
 Blockchain technology could provide an unchangeable ledger of transactions across the supply chain, allowing companies to identify trouble areas and respond to them accordingly.
-This potential application has already attracted interest from multinational corporations who deal with global supply chain challenges on a daily basis.
+This potential application has already attracted interest from multinational corporations that deal with global supply chain challenges on a daily basis.

 How Much Does RFID Cost?